-A. Being in possession of a mobile phone (or any other technological/web enabled source of information or device e.g. watch, iPod, MP3 player, pager, headphone) is regarded as cheating and is subject to severe penalty from the awarding organisation, from disqualification from a specific paper to disqualification from the entire subject award.
+A. Being in possession of a mobile phone (or any other technological/web enabled source of information or device e.g. watch, iPod, MP3 player, airbuds/airpods, smart glasses, smart watch) is regarded as cheating and is subject to severe penalty from the awarding organisation, from disqualification from a specific paper to disqualification from the entire subject award.
 You may not be intending to cheat but failure to follow instructions will be regarded as such.